-On October 28, 2023, the Issuer filed a vexatious legal action against two of the Reporting Persons, Jacob Ma-Weaver and Funicular Funds, LP, and numerous other defendants in the U.S. District Court for the Northern District of Texas (the "Complaint").
-The Funicular Fund, LP, which is a feeder fund of Funicular Funds, LP that as previously reported no longer holds any position in the Issuer, and "Cable Care Capital LLC" were also named in the Complaint.
-The Complaint alleges, without evidence, that the Reporting Persons and other defendants were allegedly part of an undisclosed group.
-The Complaint asserts purported violations of Section 14(a) of the Exchange Act and Rule 14a-9 promulgated thereunder, violations of Section 13(d) of the Exchange Act, and tortious interference.
-The foregoing description is qualified in its entirety by reference to the Complaint, which is attached as Exhibit B hereto and incorporated by reference herein.
-On November 20, 2023, the parties agreed to a stipulation pursuant to which the defendants will respond to the Complaint on or before January 16, 2024.
+On October 28, 2023, the Issuer filed an action against the Reporting Persons and certain other defendants in the U.S. District Court for the Northern District of Texas (the "Texas Action").
+The Texas Action alleges, among other things, that the Reporting Persons and other defendants were allegedly part of an undisclosed group formed to advocate for liquidation and/or other change of the Issuer.
+The Texas Action asserts purported (i) violations Section 14(a) of the Exchange Act and Rule 14a-9 promulgated thereunder; (ii) violations of Section 13(d) of the Exchange Act; and (iii) tortious interference.
+The foregoing description of the Texas Action is qualified in its entirety by reference to the Complaint, which is attached in its entirety as Exhibit 99.3 hereto and incorporated by reference herein.

+On November 20, 2023, the parties to the Texas Action agreed to a stipulation pursuant to which the defendants will respond to the Complaint on or before January 16, 2024.
+The District Court in the Texas Action entered the scheduling order on December 12, 2023.